JMC Yuhu 7: JMC Yuhu 7 Fishing

 The Yuhu 7 Fishing version is equipped with a deflector and a luggage rack, and is features LED light strips in the front.
 The rear part of the vehicle is refitted into a closed camper cabin, and the roof is integrated with a 2-meter-long and 1.2-meter-wide raised tent.

 JMC Yuhu 7 Parent-child version

 Similar to Yuhu 7 Fishing but focus more on family camping experience.

 JMC Yuhu EV

 An electric version of the Yuhu pickup was built based on the same design as the Yuhu 7 pickup called the T500EV or Yuhu EV.
 The Yuhu EV debuted during the 2019 Shanghai Auto Show in April 2019.

 Specifications

 The Yuhu EV sports a ground clearance of 225mm and a wheelbase of 3085m.
 The approach angle and the departure angle are both 28.5°.
-The electric motor of the Yuhu EV produces 120kW and 800N·m, and supports fast charging to have the vehicle charged within 1.5 hours.
-Two versions are available including a 320km range version and a 335km range extended version.
+The electric motor of the Yuhu EV produces 120 kW and 800N·m, and supports fast charging to have the vehicle charged within 1.5 hours.
+Two versions are available including a 320 km range version and a 335 km range extended version.